 How to engage the dark funnel

 The dark funnel refers to the hidden touchpoints of the buyer’s journey.
-It comprises in-person social interactions and conversations, social network conversations, and DMs on mobile devices.
-It also includes podcasts people listened to and other engagement on Dark Social media channels.
+It comprises in-person social interactions and conversations on social networks and direct messaging.
+It also includes podcasts people listen to and other engagement on other social media channels.

 So, you might think, what can I do?